mgoo/WarMages/README.md

 ### Code Linting

   All java code will be done to the Google Java coding style which can be found [here](https://google.github.io/styleguide/javaguide.html).

   If you want to check that the code passes the code linting process you can the linting tool with you could also add the command a run jar command in intellij

       java -jar codecheck/checkstyle-8.1-all.jar -c codecheck/google_checks.xml src/

-You can import the style setting in intellij here is a explanation on how to do it [here](https://github.com/HPI-Information-Systems/Metanome/wiki/Installing-the-google-styleguide-settings-in-intellij-and-eclipse)
+  Setting the default intelij styles will make all the default code completion be styled correctly and allow you to reformat you code to match the guild lines (ctrl + alt + L or code > Reformat Code)
-This will make all the default code completion be styled correctly and allow you to reformat you code to match the guild lines (ctrl + alt + L or code > Reformat Code)
+  But dont run this on all code as it make a large amout of changes just do files you are changing for the issue.